Axonius/crews-control/README.md

 ### Requirements Files (GPL License)
 The `requirements.in` and `requirements.txt` files, which list the dependencies required to run this project, are licensed under the GNU General Public License (GPL).
 You can find the full text of the GPL in the [LICENSE-REQUIREMENTS](LICENSE-REQUIREMENTS) file.

-### Why Dual Licensing?
-Some dependencies listed in `requirements.in` and `requirements.txt` are licensed under the GPL.
-To comply with their licensing terms, these files themselves are licensed under the GPL.
-This ensures that users are aware of and comply with the GPL when using these dependencies.

 ## Prerequisites

 1. Python 3.12 (may work with other versions.
 Untested)